Menu close X

 Existing Design

-Upon opening iTunes, it’s unclear where to start—there are no onboarding instructions and the UI not very engaging
+Upon opening iTunes, it’s unclear where to start—there are no onboarding instructions and the UI is not very engaging.
+Without clear entry points or visual cues, users are left to navigate on their own, which can feel disorienting and uninviting.

 Redesigned iTunes movies screen